 There you have it — our picks from the best Android phones of 2018.
 Out of those listed, which do you feel is the very best smartphone of 2018?
 Be sure to sound off in the poll below.
 Each month we will also be conducting a giveaway, giving our readers a chance to win the phone with the most votes.

-Congratulations to Sara S. (Portugal), winner of our May 2018 giveaway!
+Congratulations to Antonio G. from Spain, winner of our August 2018 giveaway!

 Looking for something more specific than just the best phone of 2018?
 Maybe the best cheap phone, a dual-SIM phone, or something specific to your carrier?
 No matter what you’re looking for, we have you covered: